 Marlene Feist, 509.625.6505

-Curbside yard and food waste customers have until Friday, Nov.
+Curbside yard and food waste customers have until Saturday, Nov.
 30, to finish their fall yard cleanup before the City of Spokane suspends the collection service for the winter.
+(With Thanksgiving on Thursday, Nov.
+28, curbside collection will be delayed one day for the remainder of that week with pickup normally scheduled for Friday, Nov.
+29, taking place on Saturday, Nov.
+30.)

-The optional City service runs from March through November.
-The 96-gallon green yard waste cart can be filled with all manner of yard waste – leaves, pine needles, grass, pumpkins, pine cones, weeds, vines, thatch, plant trimmings, small amounts of sod, and branches.
+The optional Clean Green curbside collection service runs from March through November.
+The 96-gallon green yard waste cart can be filled with all manner of yard waste—leaves, pine needles, grass, pumpkins, pine cones, weeds, vines, thatch, plant trimmings, small amounts of sod, and branches.

 Customers also can dispose of food scraps and food-soiled paper in the carts.
 Acceptable scraps include meat, poultry, fish, beans, dairy products, fruit, vegetables, breads, grains, pasta, eggshells, nutshells, coffee grounds, tea bags, and leftovers.
 Acceptable food-soiled papers include greasy pizza boxes, coffee filters, paper towels, paper napkins, uncoated paper plates and cups, paper egg and berry cartons, and paper grocery bags with food scraps.

 Even after curbside collection is suspended for the winter, avid recyclers and composters can still recycle their yard and food waste at the City’s Waste to Energy facility.
 Clean green materials are accepted year-round at the facility, which is open from 7:30 a.m. to 5 p.m. daily.
-The cost is $5.61 for up to 220 pounds of clean green material.
+The minimum charge is $5.77 for clean green material in 2019 and $5.94 in 2020.